-Figure 22: CLion detecting CygWin Libraries

-4 Creating a Project

-In order to write and run a C++ program on CLion, you should first create a project.
+Figure 22: CLion detecting CygWin Libraries CLion will now start up for the first time, and resolve all the external dependencies and symbols.
+This takes about 5 minutes.
+You are now good to go.
+4 Creating a Project In order to write and run a C++ program on CLion, you should first create a project.
 Open CLion and then choose File ->New Project.

 Figure 23: Opening a New Project You will now see a screen where it asks you to choose where to save the project.
 Also, the project is called "untitled" by default.
-Change it to a name of your preference.
+Change it to a name of your preference, and if requires, a location that you can easily remember.
+By default, it is saved in a Folder called CLionProjects.